 The thing is- this example is one of many.

 being a grown person with a reasonable salary, like many people I accumulated a lot of stuff.

-The same goes to my big collection of books.
+The same goes for my big collection of books.

 I stopped buying new ones about a year ago, I get some at the library and some on amazon kindle, but to tell you the truth- it’s just not the same somehow.

-So I decided I am not buying any more books untill I reread every book I have in my book shelves, and so far this has brought me back to books I haven’t read in a long time and simply forgot how much I loved them, and on the other side it made me rethink about other ones-I am now contemplating donating them to the public library like I did with many books in my konmary declutter days.
+So I decided I am not buying any more books until I reread every book I have on my bookshelves, and so far this has brought me back to books I haven’t read in a long time and simply forgot how much I loved them, and on the other side it made me rethink about other ones-I am now contemplating donating them to the public library like I did with many books in my kon mary declutter days.

-where d you draw the line as to decluttering ?
+where d you draw the line to decluttering?
 90 days?
 120?
 1 year? maybe not at all?

 ciao- the cooliflower.